Sycamore Canyon Wilderness

-Attractions: Wilderness solitude, Trails for hiking and horseback riding, Red rocks, pinnacles, buttes and arches, Photography & wildlife viewing, Swimming and Fishing, History (Indian ruins, old cabins)
+Attractions: Wilderness solitude, trails for hiking and horseback riding, red rocks, pinnacles, buttes and arches, photography & wildlife viewing, swimming, and fishing, history (Native American ruins, historic cabins).

 At a Glance

 |Current Conditions:||Access via FR538 is closed to vehicles in the winter.|

 |Closest Towns:||Sedona, AZ, and Flagstaff, AZ|

 |Operated By:||Red Rock Ranger District 928-203-2900 and Flagstaff Ranger District 928-526-0866|